GiovanniDezio/Tracking_Skeleton_Kinect/README.md

 I used Microsoft Kinect, Microsoft Kinect SDK V1.8, Framework .NET 4.0, Framework .NET 4.5 and Visual Studio 2015.

+This project has achievement to tracking skeleton using original Microsoft SDK V1.8.

 This project is developed by Giovanni Dezio.

 For any questions contact me on: